Don’t look now, but the London Olympics are right around the corner, and you know what that means:

 A different kind of uniform: I haven’t worked in an office since 1996.
 And even then, I wore jeans to work most of the time.
 In other words: I haven’t had much need for a suit.
 The last one I bought was in 1991, and it’s served me just fine over the past 21 years.
 I typically need to wear it only once or twice a year.
 Sometimes not even that often.

 So last week I found myself taking an elevator up to the 43rd floor of the Marriott Marquis in midtown, where three gentlemen from Empire Tailors were waiting for me.
-We exchanged pleasantries, they explained a few things to me, and then they set me loose on a few dozen fabric swatch books so I could find the fabric I wanted.
+We exchanged pleasantries, they explained a few things to me, and then they set me loose on a few dozen fabric swatch books so I could choose how my suit would look.

 I had a rough idea of what I wanted — an olive-ish mini-check pattern with some sort of overlaid windowpane, in a mid-weight fabric — and spent the better part of an hour poring over fabric swatches in search of it.
 The swatches were wonderful.
 So many variations, so many intricate patterns, and really nice to the touch.
 It would’ve been easy to spend the whole day looking through them, but I eventually focused on the task at hand and narrowed my choices down to four options, then two, and then one.
 The winner was pretty much what I’d had in mind — olive-ish with a nice overlaid pattern.